slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Nobody can compete with you on being you.
 Most of life is a search for who and what needs you the most.
 Be unique.

-> *"If the title matters to you, you don't belong to a startup."
+> *"If the title matters to you, you don’t belong to a startup."
 "If you want to be part of a great tech company, then you need to be able to sell or build.
-If you don't do either, learn."
+If you don’t do either, learn."
 "Creative teams should be colocated.
 The rest of the company can be distributed."
 "There are 7B people in the world. someday, I hope, there will be 7B companies."
 "What feels like play to you and work to others?"